As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.

 - student loan status,

-and get a rough estimate of what you’ll owe come tax time.
+and get a rough estimate of what you’ll owe at the end of the financial year (EOFY).
 Easy!

-Disclaimer: Please note the tax rates shown above are an estimate based on the figures you’ve provided and don’t take into account factors such as secondary tax obligations.
-Once Hnry becomes your tax agent, we can factor these in and ensure you’re always taxed at the correct rate.
+Disclaimer: Please note the numbers shown above are an estimate based on the figures you have provided.
 If you have any questions, please reach out to the team.

-💡 Want to see how much you’re saving in tax now the stage three tax cuts are live?
+💡 This tax calculator is for the 2024/25 financial year, which is slightly different from previous years due to the stage three tax cuts.
 Check out our explainer on what’s changed and why.

 Key taxes, levies, and payments for sole traders